nessdoor/RVlyzer/README.md

 Moreover, code in this module works on the assumption that the only jumps that load their addresses from the register file are procedure returns.
 Check your code beforehand to see if it contains other uses for these instructions.

+### The `heatmaps` module
+Where functions dealing with drawing register heat-maps are contained.

+A register heat-map is a structures that represents how much time has passed since the last time a certain register has been written to.
+Functions contained in this module are able to draw maps of basic blocks or entire execution flows in a more or less accurate manner.

+The only big approximation performed during mapping is related to loops.
+A practical way of solving this issue without foraying into higher dimensions hasn't come to my mind, yet.

 ## Improving this codebase
 ### (Near) future developments